 Second Parent Adoption

 For same-sex couples, it is often the case that there is only one legal parent even though two people may equally parent the child and think of themselves as co-parents.
 This is because the status as a legal parent is automatically conveyed to the parent who has a biological connection to a child, such as a biological mom or biological dad.
-Similarly, while some couples raise an adopted child together, only one of them may have officially become the adoptive parent because some agencies prohibit same-sex couples from adopting together but permit an LGBT individual to do so.
+Similarly, while some couples raise an adopted child together, only one of them may have officially become the adoptive parent because some agencies prohibit same-sex couples from adopting together but permit an LGBTQ individual to do so.

 A second-parent adoption allows a second parent to adopt a child without the "first parent" losing any parental rights.
 In this way, the child comes to have two legal parents.
 It also typically grants adoptive parents the same rights as biological parents in custody and visitation matters.